jjacquet/FunFacts/README.md

 _Below I've provded 3 ways you can try out my test code and app:_

-# 1. For testing with the Xcode IDE:
+# 1. For testing within the Xcode IDE:

 Select the *Test Navigator* and run the *FunFactTest* Target.